Corporate Responsibility has been saved

 Deloitte also partners with a number of community organisations as well as supporting a number of individuals in their volunteering efforts each year.

-Deloitte was presented with the Business Working Responsibly Mark by Minister Richard Bruton T.D. in October 2013 and reaccredited in 2015.
+Deloitte was presented with the Business Working Responsibly Mark by Minister Richard Bruton T.D. in October 2013, and in November 2018, were re-accredited for the second time.
 The mark is a fitting endorsement of the best practices we have in place in the areas of HR, the environment, customer relationship management, marketing, corporate social responsibility and indeed how we do business overall.
 Furthermore, the award recognises our clear focus on talent, quality and our responsibility to all of our stakeholders.

 Brendan Jennings, Managing Partner – “The Deloitte network takes time to reflect on our purpose – to make an Impact that matters.
 This purpose defines who we are.
 It endures – transcending the everyday and binding us together.
 It gives us our reasons to exist as an organisation: serving our clients, inspiring our people and contributing to society.
 It is only by all of us behaving responsibly in everything we do that will earn and retain the respect of the business and the wider community.”

-Gerry Fitzpatrick, CR Partner – “Deloitte member firms' approach to corporate responsibility is shaped by the recognition that, because they are a professional services organization, their impact on society comes in large part from the way they serve clients.
-Accordingly, they seek to achieve excellence and continuous improvement in three ways: conduct - responsible business practices, people – investing in the talent and diversity of the future workforce, and communities – commitment to local communities and shared global challenges.”
+Gerry Fitzpatrick, CR Partner – “Our approach to corporate responsibility is shaped by the recognition that, because we are a professional services organization, tourimpact on society comes in large part from the way we serve clients.
+Accordingly, we seek to achieve excellence and continuous improvement in three ways: conduct - responsible business practices, people – investing in the talent and diversity of the future workforce, and communities – commitment to local communities and shared global challenges.”

 The Business Working Responsibly Mark